Pace-Runner/Graph-Coloring-in-Java/README.md

 # Graph-Coloring-in-Java
 Graph coloring is the process of assigning colors (represented as integers) to vertices of a graph such that no two adjacent vertices share the same color.
 This program uses a greedy heuristic.

-⚙️ How It Works:
+⚙️How It Works:
 The program is split into three classes:
-Program → Handles input, creates the graph, and runs the coloring algorithm.
+Program - Handles input, creates the graph, and runs the coloring algorithm.
-Graph → Stores vertices, edges, and handles the coloring logic.
+Graph - Stores vertices, edges, and handles the coloring logic.
-Vertex → Represents a node with adjacency and color information.
+Vertex - Represents a node with adjacency and color information.

 Algorithm Steps:
 Read number of vertices.